 Then again, we know that food is a basic need.
 I am not recommending that you don’t go out and try different kinds of food.
 As a matter of fact, I advise that you do.
 Try as much as you can but always eat healthily and sensibly.

 Don’t be pressured into buying only the branded clothes.
 If there will be cheaper options, then go for it.
 Check for sale or discounts to your favorite shopping malls from time to time.

 You can also buy from ukay- ukay.
 A lot of my friends and aunts find good quality clothes from it.
 Of course, they disinfect and wash it properly.

 One thing I love in Thailand is the cheap shopping.
 This is a country where people don’t really care about the name of clothes they’re wearing.
-But Thai people still look fashionable and elegant.
+But they still look fashionable and elegant.
 There are few shopping centers that sell cheap but fashionable clothes in Bangkok.
 Where I usually go shopping for clothes is in Pratunam and the street market in Ramkhamhaeng area.

-5. Limit shopping /window shopping
+5. Limit shopping/ window shopping

 Oftentimes, our friends will also invite us to join them shopping.
 What I do in this situation is to bring just enough money for my meal and snacks.
 I don’t bring too much when I go to the mall because I know that sometimes I can be tempted to spend more than what I want.
-Then I regret buying the things afterward.
+Then I would regret buying the things afterward.